 Libraries under the University of Divinity network will be encouraged to join Libraries Australia in order to contribute data to the UD proposed new database.
 Siobhan asked Calyx if they are able to help prepare our Koha Marc records for compliance with Libraries Australia requirements.
 Irma assured us that the National Library of Australia has the Koha framework and that a match and merge has been set up for other Koha libraries.

 In the first instance a test file is sent to LA.
-Once that is approved then bathes of data can be sent at regular intervals e.g. quarterly.
+Once that is approved then batches of data can be sent at regular intervals e.g. quarterly.
 Sometimes libraries choose to send some part of their collection to LA e.g. a special collection.

 Irma had prepared and showed us a demonstration of the procedure and will send a link to her slide presentation.